In a person who lives to 70, their heart will pump about 2.5 billion times.

 Your heart is always busy.

-February is Heart Health Month.
 In the spirit of taking the best care of your heart, here are 28 thoughts to help you understand the challenges your heart faces, from obesity and smoking to high blood pressure, diabetes and other conditions that can be detrimental to your heart's health.

 - Releasing stress by exercising or talking out issues can help your heart.
 Get it out!
+Any exercise can be the best exercise for heart health.

 - Research shows sleeping between 6-9 hours a night could reduce your risk of heart disease.